ikolossvary/proba/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Fractal Geometry
-  - Computational Linguistics
+  - Geometric Measure Theory
-  - Information Retrieval
+  - Random Graphs

 # Education to show in About widget
 education:
   courses:
-    - course: Doctoral School of Mathematics and Compter Science
+    - course: Doctoral School of Mathematics and Computer Science
       institution: Budapest University of Technology and Economics
       year: 2019
     - course: MSc in Applied Mathematics
       institution: Budapest University of Technology and Economics
       year: 2012
-    - course: BSc in MAthematics
+    - course: BSc in Mathematics
       institution: Budapest University of Technology and Economics
       year: 2009